cloudfoundry/docs-deploying-cf/vsphere/index.html.md

 title: Deploying Cloud Foundry on vSphere
 ---

-The following steps and sections provide more detail on installing Cloud Foundry on vSphere.
+The following topics describe how to install MicroBOSH, BOSH, and Cloud Foundry on vSphere.

 [Hardware Requirement](hardware_spec.html)